 INFORMATION ABOUT FOREST SCHOOL CLASSES

 Making sure your child is dressed appropriately for outdoor play is essential.
-Dress your child in clothes they can get messy in and bring a change of clothes.
+Dress your child in clothes they can get messy in and bring a change of clothes for after class.

-In spring, summer and fall, dress your child in long pants and rain boots, waterproof sneakers or water shoes.
-For rainy days dress children in a waterproof jacket and pants.
+In spring dress your child in long pants and rain boots, waterproof sneakers or water shoes.
+On wet and/or rainy days please dress children in a waterproof jacket and pants.
+We love local shop Biddle and Bop.
 Recommended brands are Bogs, Kamik, Columbia, Oakiwear, Gordini, CeLaVi and REI brand.

 Importantly, keep a positive attitude about cold rainy days because some of the most fun is had in this type of weather!